 Do you know the risks involved if you are caught driving without car insurance in Louisiana?
 The penalties might surprise you.
-Not providing proof of insurance in a timely manner could lead to the loss of your vehicle and even more fines.
+Not providing proof of insurance promptly could lead to the loss of your vehicle and even more fines.

-Louisiana State No Proof of Insurance Penalties
+Louisiana No Proof of Insurance Penalties

 Failure to abide by minimum car insurance laws in Louisiana could lead to fines, limited recovery of damages, or impoundment of your car.

-Car Accident With No Car Insurance
+Car Accident with No Car Insurance

 If you fail to carry insurance and are in a collision with another person who does have proper coverage, Louisiana's "No Pay, No Play" law stops you from collecting the first $25,000 in property damage and $15,000 of personal injuries, even if the other person caused the accident.